 Music Server Placement and the influence of Network Cable and Switches

-After gotten rid of my auxilary audio racks I had no more room for the Meridian MD600 server.
+After having removed my auxiliary audio racks I had no more room for the Meridian MD600 server.
 The easy solution would be to stack it away somewhere, after all, it’s just a music server and it doesn’t care where it sits, right?
 Alas, wrong!

 Because this Sooloos disk storage unit emits strong resonances, is sensitive to placement and also responds badly to extra switches in the network path, I cannot simply install it in the consumer unit box or anywhere else.
 Naturally, due to its noisy nature, I first tried it installed in a separate room, away from the listening room.
 Alas, that won’t work, as became clear very quickly during some tests in which the signal was routed over very long cable via several switches.
 It mattered to the sound which power cable was used, what the MD600 sat on and what cables (and switches) the signal ran over.
 What remains is to use a very long UTP cable without the introduction of extra switches.